ckincaid17/cs106a-summer-2018/README.md

 - **Adding non-section handouts:** add the handout to `WWW/handouts/`, with the naming style `NUMBER-DASHEDNAME.extension`.
 E.g. `01-general-information.pdf`.
-Any handouts in this folder will be automatically listed in the "Handouts" dropdown with the format `NUMBER - NAME`.
+Any handouts in this folder will be automatically listed in the "Handouts" dropdown with the format `NUMBER - CAMELCASENAME`.
 E.g. `1 - General Information`.

 - **Adding section handouts:** add the handout to `WWW/section-handouts/` and update `templates/parts/dropdowns/sectionMaterialsDropdownList.html` to list the